mHelpDesk Review: Is It Still Worth It in 2026?

 – You need two-way customer texting

-If you’re a current mHelpDesk user wondering whether to switch — it depends on what’s driving the question.
+If you’re a current mHelpDesk user wondering whether to switch, it depends.

 Stay with mHelpDesk if: